m2-farzan/Fisne/README.md

 **F**isne **i**s a **s**imple **n**etwork **e**mulator.

-Fisne starts as a docker container.
-It implements the following functionalities:
+Fisne starts as a docker container, and implements the following functionalities:

-1. Opening `<fisne-ip>:90` in a browser, will show a control panel in which network emulation parameters e.g. latency, jitter, etc. can be set.
+1. Opening `<fisne-ip>:90` in a browser will show a control panel in which network emulation parameters e.g. latency, jitter, etc. can be set.
 2. All other packets sent to `<fisne-ip>` (that is, everything except TCP on port 90), will be forwarded back to `localhost`.
 So if your application is running on `127.0.0.1:80` you can test its performance with emulated network by calling `<fisne-ip>:80`.
 3. Fisne can also route packets that are going to the outside world.
 You can set `<fisne-ip>` as gateway and call the remote IP.
 The final effect in this case would be a cumulative result of Fisne emulated effects and real world network effects.